 One of the smartest tricks in workshop organization: trace the outline of each tool on the pallet surface with a marker or paint.
 That way, you instantly know where each tool belongs — and you notice immediately when something’s missing.

-Best Tool Pallets for Small Workshop Storage — Top Picks
+What Are the Best Tool Pallets for Small Workshop Storage? — Top Picks by Category

 Best Overall: Steel Slot Wall Panel System